 Conservation easements are typically created to preserve agriculture lands and natural areas that are facing development pressure on the suburban-rural fringe.
 Conservation easements are often limited in urban areas, due to both the lack of available open space for purchase and the high cost of undeveloped land.
 Conservation easements are used in all parts of the country, and many private groups exist to preserve natural lands and manage conservation easements.
-Local land trust groups include The Ozark Land Trust, and The Open Space Council.
+Local land trust groups include The Nature Conservancy, the Ozark Land Trust, and Open Space STL.